-Up & Away Ballooning (Healdsburg SHED, 25 North St., Healdsburg, 707-836-0171) offers rides for 2-16 guests, and has been sharing Sonoma's spectacular wine country views for more than 20 years.
+Up & Away Ballooning offers rides for 2-16 guests, and has been sharing Sonoma's spectacular wine country views for more than 20 years.
 Pilots David Dunrud, Armand Oconnor, Daniel Clauden, and Russ James have all been hot air ballooning for decades, and Up & Away is Sonoma County's largest balloon operation.

-You'll meet at the Healdsburg SHED (arrive early for coffee and pastries), then be taken to the launch site.
+You'll meet at Ace It Bike Tours in Windsor (arrive early for coffee and tea), then be taken to the launch site.
 Depending on the winds aloft, you will enjoy panoramic views that vary from serene countryside to beautiful vineyards, miles of stunning rugged ocean coast, the Russian River and on clear days, the San Francisco skyline.
 At lower elevations you'll cruise above the grapevines and be able to spot wildlife.
 The flight itself is 45 minutes to an hour.
 Once back to Windsor, you’ll celebrate the morning with a sparkling wine and mimosa toast with your pilot.

 Wine Country Balloons, Santa Rosa